carboclan/pm/whitepaper/hashrate-derivative-en.md

 ### 4.5 Cloud Mining

 A synthetic cloud mining service can be easily built upon the mining contract.
-The synthetic cloud mining service targets users who already understand how cloud mining work.
+The synthetic cloud mining service targets users who already understand how cloud mining works.

 Traditionally, investing in cloud mining has the following economic model: user invests a certain amount of money to purchase cloud mining capacity and receives mining returns daily in the period following the investment.
 The investor hopes that the total return would be greater than the initial investment.
 Disregarding token exchange rate fluctuation (or fully hedging exchange rate), cloud mining return only depends on mining difficulty.

-Mining contract can easily simulate the above process: User purchases an array of same sized long positions of mining contract that settle in chronological order, with the lower bound of the contract index being 0.
+Mining contract can easily simulate the above process: User purchases an array of same-sized long positions of mining contract that settle in chronological order, with the lower bound of the Index being 0.
 This process is very similar to cloud mining.
 The user will receive settlement amount from the mining contract in chronological order.
 The process of receiving the return mimics mining return.
-The amount of hashrate user purchased corresponds to the long position of the contract index.
+The amount of hashrate user purchased corresponds to the long position of the Index.
 For example, the bitcoin mining contract use 10^18 hash/s as the basic unit.
 Therefore, purchasing one long position token is equivalent to purchasing 10^18 hash/s of cloud mining capacity.
-Since the lower bound of the index is 0, long position will never be liquidated, which is similar to mining.
+Since the lower bound of the Index is 0, long position will never be liquidated, which is similar to mining.

 ### 4.6 Speculation

 Synthetic PoW Mining Contract forms a two-sided market.
-In this market, an investor could be long or short the unit hashrate output index.
-If the investor choose to be long a position effectively becoming the counterparty of the hedging miner. he/she could be rewarded for bearing mining difficulty risks.
+In this market, an investor could long or short PoW Mining Index.
+If the investor chooses to enter into a long position, then he/she effectively becomes the counterparty of the hedging miner, and should be rewarded for bearing mining difficulty risks.

 ### 4.7  Margin Funding

 For longer-term mining contracts, the Index could fluctuate in a wider range.
 In order for the Index not to touch the boundaries, the boundaries need to be set to a wider range.
-Thus, more collateral is needed in the market protocol for both long and short tokens, and drives up both tokens’ price, drives down capital efficiency.
-The hedging desire could also decrease since both down investment for mining rigs and hedging requires large amount of capital commitment.
-Therefore, we introduce variable margin (i.e dydx)
+Thus, more collateral is needed in the Market Protocol smart contract for both long and short tokens, and drives up both tokens’ price, in turn reducing capital efficiency.
+The market for hedging could also go down if both fixed investment for mining rigs and hedging require large amount of capital commitment.
+Therefore, we introduce variable margin via margin protocols such as dydx's.

 Under variable margin, a new business model arises.
 Lender can fund margin traders and gain risk free returns.
-Investor or market maker in market create long/short token pairs.
+Investor or market maker create long/short token pairs via Market Protocol smart contract.
 They do not trade the tokens but maintain net position neutral.
 Margin funding lender can lend both long and short tokens to the liquidity pool of financing platform like dydx.
-When margin traders borrow long or short token from dydx.
-Margin funding lender can gain risk-free interests.
+When margin traders borrow long or short token from dydx, margin funding lender can gain risk-free interests.

 ### 4.8 Market Maker

 Market maker exists in all two-sided markets.
 Market maker makes profit by providing liquidity and bear market making risks.
 Since position tokens are all standard ERC-20 tokens.
 All market making mechanisms in the crypto world could be recalibrated to be utilized in this market.
-Market makers can follow the traditional buy low sell high strategy by observing the orderbook.
+Market makers can follow the traditional buy-low, sell-high strategy by observing the orderbook.
 They can also profit from creating position token pairs and lend it to automatic liquidity pool like Uniswap.